CHTC/tutorial-rstudio-to-chtc/README.md

 ![Remote terminal, showing the top part of the error file](./.images/terminal-cat-err.png)

+> [!TIP]
-*If you want to view the `.png` image files that were created, you'll need to download them to your computer.*
+> If you want to view the `.png` image files that were created, you'll need to download them to your computer.
-*For instructions on how to do so, see our guide [Transfer Files between CHTC and your Computer](https://chtc.cs.wisc.edu/uw-research-computing/transfer-files-computer).*
+> For instructions on how to do so, see our guide [Transfer Files between CHTC and your Computer](https://chtc.cs.wisc.edu/uw-research-computing/transfer-files-computer).

 ## Run Example Calculation as Multiple Jobs